 Schools are charged with maintaining a safe, supportive environment which protects the rights and needs of young people at all times.
 School staff have regular contact with students and young people, and a responsibility to help to identify students in need of additional support or protection.

-At John Port Spencer Academy, the safety and welfare of our students is at the heart of school practice.
+At John Port Spencer Academy, the safety and welfare of our students is at the heart of our practice.
 We recognise our safeguarding responsibilities to include:

 - creating a safe environment for children and young people through robust safeguarding practices;

-- ensuring that adults who work in school, including volunteers, are able to work with students safely, and are properly trained and equipped to do so;
+- ensuring that adults who work in the academy, including volunteers, are able to work with students safely, and are properly trained and equipped to do so;

 - teaching student and young people to stay safe; and

 - maintaining an environment in which young people feel confident to approach any member of staff if they have a worry or problem.